tfranzel/drf-spectacular/docs/faq.rst

 I get an empty schema or endpoints are missing
 ----------------------------------------------

-This is usually due versioning (or more rarely due to permissions).
+This is usually due to versioning (or more rarely due to permissions).

 In case you use versioning on all endpoints, that might be the intended output.
 By default the schema will only contain unversioned endpoints.
 Explicitly specify